nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 It will ask for your password, so type that in and hit "enter" again.
-Now, paste this line to test Homebrew.
+Now, paste this line to test Homebrew:

 ```
 brew doctor
 ```

 This will test your Homebrew setup, and any tools you've installed to make sure they're working properly.
-If they are, Homebrew tell you
+If they are, Homebrew will tell you:

 ```
 Your system is ready to brew.